jackyzha0/quartz/content/notes/16-computer-vision-3.md

 SLAM: Simultaneous Localisation and Mapping

+> [!INFO] new and modern. last 10-15 years.
+> we can do dept estimation with stereo camera
+> we can also do depth estimatio by taking two photos with one camera
+> by continuously taking images with a moving camera, we can calculate the offset from the inital photos, using sift, we can track features between images to build a model of the environment. while moving we recalcualte the position of the camera in space. the model getting better over time.

 SLAM
 - What if we don’t have an existing model/ marker/feature databased?
 - Origins in robotics